TCFD Response

 The Sustainability Committee is chaired by the Chairman & CEO.
 Its activities are reported to the semiannual Sustainability Promotion Meetings, and the report is submitted to the Board of Directors if deemed necessary by the Chairman.

 The board members collect information and deepen their knowledge through various opportunities and means to grasp the ever-shifting climate change situation.
-The Board of Directors share the issues of risks and opportunities related to climate change, discuss goal management and problem solving, and plan to outline our medium- and long-term GHG (Greenhouse Gas) reduction policies through the Climate Change Response Working Group.
+The Board of Directors share the issues of risks and opportunities related to climate change, discuss goal management and problem solving, and plan to set milestones for achieving the FY2030 targets through the Working Group for Climate Change Response.

 ●Sustainability Committee